mokoranyAli/AsgatechNewsTask/README.md

 I used StreatchyHeaderView in details screen

-I add used two dependencies : Moya and Kingfisher
+I add two dependencies : Moya and Kingfisher

 ## Video